TosbackCgusBridge-Bot/CGUs-versions/Freefilefillableforms/Terms of Service.md

 *   Need a copy of your federal return?
 If the IRS has accepted your return, Get a Transcript
 *   Do you want to pay your balance or make estimated tax payments?
 Access Direct Pay

-Page Last Reviewed or Updated: 16-Jan-2015
+Page Last Reviewed or Updated: 17-Sep-2015

-*   Resolve an Issue

-    *   Appealing a Tax Dispute
-    *   Responding to a Notice
-    *   Taxpayer Advocate Service
-    *   Disaster Relief
-    *   Civil Rights
+*   Our Agency

-*   Learn About IRS
+    *   About Us

-    *   Commissioner
-    *   Organization
+    *   Work at IRS
-    *   Compliance &.
-Enforcement
+    *   Help &.
+Resources
+    *   Contact Your Local Office
     *   Tax Stats, Facts &.
 Figures
-    *   IRS.gov Information
-    *   Contact Your Local IRS Office
+*   Know Your Rights

-    *   Contact Us
+    *   Taxpayer Bill of Rights
-    *   More ...
+    *   Taxpayer Advocate
-*   Work at IRS
+    *   Accessibility
+    *   Civil Rights
+    *   Freedom of Information Act
+    *   No FEAR Act
+    *   Privacy Policy
+*   Resolve an Issue

+    *   Respond to a Notice
-    *   Careers
+    *   Office of Appeals
-    *   Job Postings
+    *   Identity Theft
-    *   Equal Employment Opportunity
-    *   Contracting Opportunities
+    *   Report Phishing
-*   Get Important Info

     *   Tax Fraud &.
 Abuse
-    *   Privacy Policy
-    *   Reporting Phishing
-    *   Identity Theft
-    *   No FEAR Act
-    *   Freedom of Information Act
-    *   Accessibility
-    *   BusinessUSA.gov
-*   Visit Other Sites
+*   Other Languages

     *   Español
     *   中文
     *   한국어
     *   Pусский
     *   TiếngViệt
+*   Related Sites

     *   U.S. Treasury
+    *   Treasury Inspector General for Tax Administration
     *   USA.gov
-    *   Whitehouse.gov
-    *   Treasury Inspector General for Tax Administration